Who are we and what do we do:

 The key to keeping children safe is prevention education.
 According to the Child Molestation Research & Prevention Institute, 95% of child maltreatment is preventable through education.

-Our prevention trainings and support groups are free and serve a variety of different settings.
-We’ve been funded for over 30 years by the generosity of community grants, fundraising support and some federal program funding.
+Our prevention trainings are free and serve a variety of different settings.
+We’ve been funded for over 30 years by the generosity of community grants, fundraising support, and some federal program funding.

 According to the Child Molestation Research & Prevention Institute, 95% of child maltreatment is preventable through education.
 Dunebrook’s goal in Public Education is to prevent child sexual abuse by: